microsoft/azure-pipelines-tasks/Tasks/UseDotNetCoreV2/README.md

 - Support for patterns in version to fetch latest in minor/major version.
 Example you can now specify 2.2.x to get the latest patch.

 - Restrict Multi-level lookup.
 This input is only applicable to Windows based agents.
 It configures the .Net Core's host process behviour for looking for a suitable shared framework on the machine.
 You can read more about it **[HERE](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/multilevel-sharedfx-lookup.md)**

+- Installs NuGet version 4.4.1 and sets up proxy configuration if present in NuGet config.

 ## Contact Information